Having high-quality photos and graphics on your website can greatly improve your credibility and improve user experience.

 Ben: These guys know what’s up.
 You instantly know a bad photo when you see one.
 If I visit someone’s site and the images are pixelated, oddly cropped, or look super fake—I’m out.
 Sometimes you only have those few split seconds after a page loads to either gain or lose a customer, and having high quality images usually grabs people’s attention long enough to get a second click.

 What should you avoid when it comes to images?

-MU: I always try to avoid pictures that feel too staged or inauthentic, like people standing around a conference table smiling.
-They come across superficial and don’t appeal to most people.
+Mike: It’s really important to not use images you don’t own without permission.
+And stylistically, I always try to avoid using pictures that feel too staged or inauthentic, like people standing around a conference table smiling.
+They come across as superficial and don’t appeal to most people.

-JB: I’d say to avoid large group pictures of staff members.
+Jerad: I’d say to avoid large group pictures of staff members.
 What if one of them leaves, but a group picture is featured on your homepage or another web page?
-Even if they left on good terms, you’re going to be constantly making changes.
+Even if they left on good terms, you’re going to be constantly making changes or dealing with having a former coworker on your site.
 You have to be diligent about changing the images out.

 What’s the best file type to use?